pierrec/node-lz4/README.md

 [LZ4](http://fastcompression.blogspot.fr/) is a very fast compression and decompression algorithm.
 This nodejs module provides a Javascript implementation of the decoder as well as native bindings to the LZ4 functions.
 Nodejs Streams are also supported for compression and decompression.

+NB.
+Version 0.2 does not support the legacy format, only the one as of "LZ4 Streaming Format 1.4".
+Use version 0.1 if required.

 ## Install